zafrirron/Dashboard-Boilerplate/README.md

 ```bash
 bash ./scripts/generate_servers_json.sh
 ```

 Docker Compose
 ```bash
 docker-compose up --build
 ```

-This will launch all the services and bind the frontend to `http://localhost:3000` and the backend API to `http://localhost:5000`.
+This will launch all the services and bind the frontend to `http://localhost:3000`, the backend API to `http://localhost:5000`, and Strapi to `http://localhost:1337`.

+---

 ## Logger Framework